LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D1-IntroToJS.md

    		 document.write("<p>Hello " + name + "!</p>");
   ```

 4. Finally, we'll add a way for a user to enter information.
-We do that by adding an input prompt.
+We do that by adding code that prompts the user for input.
   ```javascript
   var name = prompt("Please enter your name");
   	document.write("<p>Hello " + name + "!</p>");